 - Use a menu for consistent selling, and charge each customer the same price for each aftermarket product or groupings of products.
 Do not surcharge credit customers, as the surcharge is considered part of the “finance charge” under TILA and must be calculated into the APR and disclosed in the RISC.

 - Monitor and adjust your menus, presentation scripts, and practices to address consumer feedback and your CSI scores.
 Adapt your menu and aftermarket product selling to take into account changes in the law or unintended consumer negative reaction.

 - Obtain customer signatures to signify their acceptance or rejection of each product, and store them in case of future audits.
 Every customer should sign a final menu that clearly shows which products were offered, which were accepted and which were declined.

-To learn more about the disclosing aftermarket products, gain access to the free 2021 Dealertrack Compliance Guide by clicking here.
+To learn more about disclosing aftermarket products, download the free 2024 Dealertrack Compliance Guide.